toonnix-github/dungeon/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Game State Persistence

+The application automatically saves your progress to **localStorage**.
+When the app loads it restores the last saved state for all the Zustand stores, including rooms, the hero data and ongoing battles.
+Any change in the stores triggers a save so closing your browser will not lose progress.
+You can clear the persisted data by calling the exported `resetGameState` helper in `Storage.Util.js`.

 ### `npm run build`

 Builds the app for production to the `build` folder.\